AdekunleDally/python-devops-project/README.md

-Overview
+# Overview

 This repository contains a Python script that prints the current timestamp to the console.
 We will deploy this script as a web service in a Kubernetes cluster, allowing it to be invoked via an HTTP GET request and return the timestamp.
 KIND(Kubernetes in Docker) was used to achieve this

-Implementation Details
+# Implementation Details
-Install Python flask
+* Install Python flask
-Install Flask-RESTful
+* Install Flask-RESTful
-Dockerise the application; create an image of your application and push to dockerhub Create an instance of your image(I.e. create a container) Install KIND on your terminal
+* Dockerise the application; create an image of your application and push to dockerhub
+* Create an instance of your image(I.e. create a container)
+* Install KIND on your terminal
-Create a KIND cluster and load the docker image into KIND create Kubernetes deployment and kubernetes service Forward the port to access the service from your machine
+*Create a KIND cluster and load the docker image into KIND
+* Create Kubernetes deployment and kubernetes service
+* Forward the port to access the service from your machine

 1. Containerization: We will use Docker to containerize the Python script.
 The Dockerfile will use a lightweight Python image and copy the script into the container.
 We would set the container host to a port 5000 and the container to port 5000